jackie-jia/cs1951a-final-project/data_deliverable/data/README.md

 ***Proper Coins:***

 The 'proper' coins are cryptocurrencies that have some of the highest market capitalization out there.
 They are treated more seriously than others as new potential currencies.
 In fact, two of those that we chose to collect data for are starting to be accepted as forms of payment by certain businesses.
 For this category we chose Bitcoin (BTC), Ethereum (ETH), and Solona (SOL).
+The table is of dimensions (8761 x 19).

 The data for these coins has the following attributes:
 - **time**